Seamus-Hughes/Seamus-Hughes.github.io/_posts/2025-06-01-a-writing-competition.md

 If only I could think up an idea of a story that would fit.

 Before I left the house that morning, I'd had the germ of an idea.
-At lunchtime, I'd devised a working title, and a week later (which I have to say I'm quite proud of), as I've let it fester in my head, it's still got legs and is bursting to get out.
+At lunchtime, I'd devised a working title, which I have to say I'm quite proud of.
+A week later, as I've let it fester in my head, it's still got legs and is bursting to get out.

 I did my 25 minutes of writing today, and some.